taylor-curley/cogpsybot/README.md

 We will be adding to the list as the code becomes more complex.
 Target journal companies include Elsevier, Taylor and Francis, and Routeledge.

-The cogpsybot is the first iteration of a series of Twitterbots dedicated to mining journal websites and directly related to @cogagingbot and @quantpsybot.
+The cogpsybot is the first iteration of a series of Twitterbots dedicated to mining journal websites and is directly related to @cogagingbot and @quantpsybot.

 Follow us on Twitter (@cogpsybot)!